 EDUCATIONAL EXCELLENCE COMMITTEE: (Denise Pawelczyk)

-Educational Excellence met in June and determined the service projects for the 2018-19 school year.
-Detailed descriptions are in the new directories/yearbook, upcoming newsletters and on our gammagamma75.org website.
+Just a reminder: Detailed descriptions of our service projects are in the new directories/yearbook, upcoming newsletters and on our gammagamma75.org website.
 Please make note of these service projects on your calendars.

-December: Fundraising for recruitment grants.
-If you can’t attend please send a check donation to Linda Stolt.
+December: Fundraising for recruitment grants!
+If you can’t attend please send a check donation to Linda Stolt, made out to Delta Kappa Gamma.

 January: Donations to Feed My Starving Children.
 If you can’t attend please send a check or give monetary donations to Kris Beaudette.